 For self-testing using circular scan, circular scan serves as the test pattern generator and the test response compactor.
 It operates random testing for sequential logic circuits, where parts of flip-flops are selected as the scan cells.
 In determining-testing using circular scan, circular scan is used as a DFT architecture, and the pre-computed test data can be easily applied to it.
 Paper first used circular scan to determine the test architecture, where the previously captured response was used as the next test pattern template, and the captured response can be fully observed without any fault coverage loss.
 To reduce the test data volume further, many works have been proposed to optimize the CSA.

 Papers [14, 15] addressed the conflicting bits between the template and test pattern.
 Paper proposed a modified circular scan where multiple circular scan chains are used to test circuits under testing (CUT).
 Paper proposed a new test compression scheme based on circular scan, where multiple conflicting bits are updated through inputs of the scan chains that use a multiple-hot decoder.

 The key point of determining circular scan’s compression is minimizing the number of conflicting bits between the template pattern and the real test pattern.
 To reduce test data volume, this paper proposes a new test vector reordering scheme where the minimizing problem can establish the corresponding travelling salesman problem (TSP), which is NP-complete.
 We use the genetic algorithm to solve this problem.

-The example test sets for circular scan
+The conflicting bit minimization for circular scan

 The problem is an NP-complete problem in reality.
 Note: Let the number of test patterns be n.
 The weights of each of the two patterns are easily obtained by computing their hamming distance, and the weights of two vertexes of Vi and Vj are denoted as Wij and Wji, respectively.
 The problem is finding the shortest path that passes through every vertex once and only once.
 So, the problem can be transformed and formally stated as follows.